PierreParienteDimitrov/CLI_readme/README.md

 ## Description
  This application allows the user to create a clean readme file through the terminal.
 While writing good readme file is important, it often takes the developer out of its flow.
 This command-line interface readme generator allows to quickly generate the readme while staying in the terminal.
 It generates automatically the appropriate markdown syntax, resulting in a clean, organised file.

+ Here is a link of a screencast: [CLI Readme Generator Video](https://youtu.be/1C4V8tVYE6Q)

 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)